envico801/Learn-Algorithms-in-One-Week/anki/README.md

 3.Includes O(2^n), 0(3^n), etc.

 Q: What does it mean that the complexity class is Factorial - O(n!)?
-A: It means that you are adding a loop for every element
 1.n! = (n) (n-1) (n-2) (n-3)...(2) (1)
 2.4! = 4 \* 3 \* 2 \* 1 = 24